Frequently Asked Questions

 How do I determine what college is best for me?
-A good start is to research colleges using the computers in Advising and Counseling or books such as Baron's Guide to Colleges.
+A good start is to research colleges using the computers in Advising Services or books such as Baron's Guide to Colleges.
 Also, speak to college representatives, teachers, counselors and friends for information and help in making a decision.

 How do I find out what is the best college for my major?
 Talk to teachers, counselors, people in the work force and college representatives when they visit Oakton.
-Check out the resources on transferring available in Advising and Counseling on computer databases and in printed guides.
+Check out the resources on transferring available in Advising Services on computer databases and in printed guides.

 When should I apply to my transfer college?
 The application generally will include deadline dates.
 If you plan to start at another college in the fall, you typically should submit your application by March.